-A tenacious and highly versatile NCTJ-qualified journalist, social media editor and digital copywriter with more than eight years’ experience creating inspiring, engaging and shareable social and compelling content for various B2B and B2C organisations such as Daily Mirror, Daily Express, Daily Star, the Institute of Directors, Tes, Trafalgar UK, ITV, BBC, the Evening Standard, MailOnline and The Voice Newspaper.
+A tenacious and highly versatile NCTJ-qualified journalist, social media editor and digital copywriter with more than nine years’ experience creating inspiring, engaging and shareable social and compelling content for various high profile organisations such as Daily Mirror, Daily Express, Daily Star, the Institute of Directors, Trafalgar UK, ITV, BBC, the Evening Standard, MailOnline and The Voice Newspaper.

 Email: [email protected]

 44 Likes, 4 Comments - Daily Express Life & Style (@dailyexpresslifestyle) on Instagram: "If you're looking for peace and quiet then Ubud is the place to be.
 Awaken your senses in the heart..."